 As we all know, HVAC air filters block various particles such as pollens, dust, debris, microorganisms, and so on from entering our space.
 If you notice low air quality in your house even after replacing the air filter regularly, you should upgrade your HVAC air filter.

-When you install a high-efficiency filter such as HEPA or MERV air filter in your air conditioner or heating system, your HVAC unit will be able to block finer particles.
-This will eventually improve the air quality of your house.
+When you install a high-efficiency filter (like HEPA or MERV filter), your HVAC unit will be able to block much finer particles.
+MERV and HEPA ratings help you specifically maintain COVID-19 protocols.

 However, while installing a high-efficiency air filter, make sure that your HVAC unit is compatible with it.
 If you have a relatively older HVAC unit, there is a high chance that you won’t be able to install a high-rated HVAC air filter.
 That’s why it’s better to consult an HVAC professional before switching to a high-efficiency HVAC air filter.